judemont/futureofthe.tech/content/posts/The website we created to give a voice to the students at my school.md

 ---

-# The website we created to give a voice to the students at my school

 > This article primarily presents factual and indisputable information, with only a few sections offering my personal perspective, which will be clearly marked.